-This is a graduate-level course on Management Science (MS), a discipline that facilitates managerial decision making by applying a scientific approach to problems with quantitative factors.
-MS adopts Operations Research (OR) methodologies and techniques to solve complex, real-world problems in various fields such as services, manufacturing, and supply chain.
+This is a graduate-level course on Management Science (MS), a discipline that facilitates managerial decision making by applying a scientific approach to problems characterized by quantitative factors.
+MS adopts Operations Research (OR) methodologies and techniques to address complex, real-world problems in various fields such as services, manufacturing, and supply chain management.